Birmingham’s Squash Commonwealth legacy

 The one thing that has been key to Birmingham’s Squash Commonwealth Legacy is – collaborative advantage.

-Putting that in context, there has been partnering with local community leaders from which strong relationships have been established in order to reach key market segments.
+Putting that in context, there has been partnering with local community leaders from which strong relationships have been established to reach key market segments.

 Asma has built relationships with local groups who know their community better than anyone, in bringing the sport to them and working together to provide meaningful, which equates to providing opportunities to take part.